 And I come to find out towards the end of the year, mid-November, the reason why that meeting really kept getting pushed off was because the company was exiting the radio business and we were all getting laid off.
 Syndicated radio was tricky at the time.
 I don’t want to go into the boring details of it, but it made sense to get out of radio, but they decided we’re just going to cut the entire audio unit.
 So radio and podcasting just disappeared.
 And I was out of a job.
 And so I was, you know, notably upset.
 Right?
 Nobody wants to get laid off.
 It’s how you eat and how you put a roof over your head.
 Yeah, yeah.
 You know, it wasn’t the best feeling in the open.
 I thought I would have some opportunities for another full-time job.
 I had already been talking to a few folks and had some ideas of what I was, you know, what my next move was going to be.

 Mathew Passy: (07:36)

 And those things were taking a long time to come together.
 And in the meantime, all these people that I used to interview for the company doing podcasts with and were like, Hey, we missed it in the podcast.
 They were a great marketing vehicle for us.
-They weren’t even, you know, they were just guests on them, but they would put the episodes out and be like, look, we run a podcast, run a podcast.
+They weren’t even, you know, they were just guests on them, but they would put the episodes out and be like, look, we run a podcast.
 So like, can we do one?
 Sure.
 I don’t see why not.
 I have a computer, you know, as long as we figure out a way to record your audio, we’ll, we’ll make it happen.
-And so I as a side Gig, I just started producing a few podcasts here and there for people that I knew.
+And so I as a side gig, I just started producing a few podcasts here and there for people that I knew.
 And meanwhile, I’m still looking for a job.
-I’m not, this is not, I’m not going the entrepreneurial route.
+I’m not going the entrepreneurial route.